luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == Populism and Popularity <populism-and-popularity>

+To analyze the relationship between populism and popularity we use Ordinary Least Squares (OLS) regressions and regress each populism dimensions separately on the outcome variable of interest.
+Popularity of YouTube videos can either be defined as the number of views a videos is able to accumlate or the number of times a video is liked.
+Both variables measure a slightly different concept of engagement.
+Since it is not clear which one we specifically want here, we will run both and compare the result.
+Also, because the channels have vastly different amounts of contained populism per video, number of videos, views, and likes, we employ separate regressions per channel and compare the effect sizes.

+Each regression is therefore run on videos from a single channel, and on either the logged number of likes or logged number of views.
+We control for the year of a video's release, the number of sentences in the video's transcript, and add an interaction effect between the populism dimension and the year of release for each regression.
+For each regression, we z-transform the dependent variable as well as the populism dimension to ensure comparability between the effect sizes in the final comparison.

+@fig:likes_elite depicts the average marginal effects of the anti-elitism dimension on the number of likes for each channel.
+The range for the x-axis for each channel is bounded by the interval $[-2, 2]$ standard deviations, with impossible values (anti-elitism values that are lower that zero) removed.
+The x-axis is than back-transformed to its original values to show the actual percentage values of the populist dimension for each prediction.

+#figure(
+  image("figures/figure_3.svg", width: 100%),
+  // placement: auto,
+  caption: [
+    Regression of Anti-Elitism on Number of Likes per video.
+A separate regression is run for each channel.

+  ]
+) <fig:likes_elite>

 A key finding here is that only the populist parties (both AfD channels and the Left) show a clear correlation between the number of likes of a video and populist dimensions.
 This suggests that people who watch videos from populist parties do so deliberately and in search of anti-elitist content.
 This effect is not seen for people-centrism.